Build Overview

 Berserk and

-Eternal Rage active, most Bosses fall before the end of the rotation. - Defensively: The gameplay revolves around constant
+Eternal Rage active, most bosses fall before the rotation ends. - Defensively: Gameplay revolves around constant

 Freeze, mobility, and

 Sorcery Ward to absorb hits.
-Do not stand still — crowd control and the protective bubble are your main defenses.
+Don’t stand still — crowd control and the protective bubble are your main defenses.

 What sets this build apart from most

-Permafrost Bolts setups is the strategic use of Weapon Swap between two skills that perfectly complement each other.
+Permafrost Bolts setups is the strategic use of Weapon Swap between two skills that complement each other perfectly.

 Permafrost Bolts is optimized for clear with projectile speed, penetration, and reload efficiency, while